Twelfth Sunday after Trinity – Thursday

 These treasures of His grace He has laid down in that precious Gospel; and through this Gospel these treasures are given to us by God Himself.
 Thus the Gospel “is the power of God unto salvation.”
 And thus the Gospel is a Means of Grace, a means through which God gives us all His grace.
 And through faith, which God engenders through the Gospel, we enter upon the possession of the treasures of His grace which the Gospel contains for us and gives to us.
 Thus the Gospel “is the power of God unto salvation to every one that believeth.”

-As a treasure casket may contain three compartments filled with treasures, just so the Gospel has three parts by means of each of which the same gifts of grace are bestowed upon us.
+As a treasure chest may contain three compartments filled with treasures, just so the Gospel has three parts by means of each of which the same gifts of grace are bestowed upon us.
 These three parts are the Word [the Gospel], Holy Baptism, and the Lord’s Supper.
 And so we may say that there are three Means of Grace.

 Baptism and the Lord’s Supper are called Sacraments, or sacred acts.
 For Baptism and the Lord’s Supper are sacred acts ordained by God, wherein, by certain external means connected with His Word, He offers, conveys, and seals unto people the grace which Christ has merited for all.
 The external means connected with God’s Word in Baptism is water; in the Lord’s Supper it is bread and wine.